-Prerequisite: MATH 60 Intermediate Algebra or equivalent placement through the assessment process.
-51 hours lecture
+Prerequisite: MATH 60 Intermediate Algebra or equivalent multiple measures placement.

 This course solidifies the basic foundation needed by students planning to study the analytic geometry and calculus sequence.
 Topics include: general theory of equations, polynomial and rational inequalities, conic sections, exponents and logarithms; an introduction to sequences, series, matrices and their applications.
 This course is recommended for math, science, engineering and business students.